 \section{Proofs of Theorems \ref{thm2} and \ref{thm3}}

 To complete the proofs of Theorems \ref{thm2} and \ref{thm3}, it remains to cover the exceptional cases in characteristics $2$ and $3$.
 In the argument from \ref{ss:pf}, there are the following exceptional cases occurring (continuing the numbering from Remark \ref{rem:quasi-ell}).
 First with less than 3 fibres completely supported on $\Gamma$: \begin{enumerate} \item[(4)] $p=2$, elliptic fibration with configuration $\tilde A_{11}+\tilde E_6+A_3$ and $\MW=\ZZ/3\ZZ$ by \cite{Ito1}, \cite{Ito2}; \item[(5)] $p=3$, quasi-elliptic fibration with configuration $2\tilde E_6+E_6+A_2$ and $\MW=\ZZ/3\ZZ$. \end{enumerate} The only other a priori possible configuration $2\tilde E_6+4A_2$ ($p=3$, quasi-elliptic) is ruled out as follows.
 The three sections are 3-torsion (as enforced by quasi-elliptic fibrations).
 Hence, for the height pairing from \cite{MWL} to evaluate as zero, any two of them have to meet exactly three out of the four $\IV$ fibres in different components.
 In particular, this implies that some section meets two of the $A_2$ summands.
-But then it connects with these two and with the two $\IV^*$ fibres to a divisor of type $\IK_0^*$, contradiction (by Corollary \ref{cor:hyperbolic-isotropic}).
+But then it connects with these two and with the two $\IV^*$ fibres to a divisor of type $\IK_0^*$, so we obtain a contradiction (see Corollary \ref{cor:hyperbolic-isotropic}).

-If there are 3 fibres completely supported on $\Gamma$, one of them being $D$, then the quasi-elliptic case only allows for \begin{enumerate} \item[(6)] $p=3$, configuration $3\tilde E_6+A_2$ as in \eqref{item1}, but now with all three sections contained in $\Gamma$. \end{enumerate}
+If there are 3 fibres completely supported on $\Gamma$, one of them being $D$, then the quasi-elliptic case only allows for \begin{enumerate} \item[(6)] $p=3$, configurations $3\tilde E_6+A_1$ or $3\tilde E_6+A_2$ as in \eqref{item1}, but now with all three sections contained in $\Gamma$. \end{enumerate}